damonmac/learn-xgboost/README.md

 *Question:* What percentage of input lines end up in the vector train and eval files?

 ### Training a model
 We want to train our first model and assess the accuracy of the model against the test set.
 To do this you can run the py/train-simple.py script.
-First review the script, and note you need to the the necessary dependencies installed (see above).
-Next to train the model run:
+First review the script, and note you need the necessary dependencies installed (see above).
+Next, to train the model, run:

      python3 py/train-simple.py